lars-t-hansen/Jobanalyzer/README.md

 Which of these scenarios do we care about?

 * A job runs flat-out on a single CPU for a week, it uses 4GB RAM and no GPU.
-(We prefer it to move to Fox but we don't care very much, *unless* there are many of these, possibly from many users.)
+(We prefer it to move to light-HPC/Fox but we don't care very much, *unless* there are many of these, possibly from many users.)

 * A job runs flat-out on 16 cores for a week, it uses 32GB of RAM and no GPU.
-(We really want this to move to Fox.)
+(We really want this to move to light-HPC/Fox.)

 * Like the one-CPU case, but it also uses one GPU for most of that time.
 (I have no idea.)